Should I buy a New or Used Bass Boat? Comparison Guide.

 7. How Much Does a New Bass Boat Depreciate?
 Ouch.

 One drawback that warrants significant consideration is the effect of depreciation on a new bass boat.
-Like automobile depreciation, bass boats depreciate almost immediately as you pull off of the lot.
-It’s an unfortunate fact that buying a new asset like a boat or car and simply cannot be avoided.
+Like automobile depreciation, bass boats depreciate almost immediately as you pull off the lot.
+It’s unfortunate that buying a new asset like a boat or car simply cannot be avoided.
 Bass boats depreciate just like automobiles upon leaving the lot.
 Depreciation rates vary but can be as high as 10-17% in the first year.

 8. If You’ve Never Owned a Bass Boat . . .